abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 myself and my practice?
-What principles of training do I feel need attending to?* When we think in terms of the pāramīs, the underlying connecting thread is making a commitment to or leaning toward what is wholesome and skillful, uplifting, and brightening.
+What principles of training do I feel need attending to?* When we think in terms of the pāramīs, the underlying connecting thread is making a commitment to or leaning toward what is wholesome and skillful, uplifting and brightening.
 We don’t need to put a name on it or have a label for it.
 We can orient ourselves with these fundamental principles of wholesomeness and skillfulness and encourage ourselves toward these brightening qualities of mind.
-In a very elemental way, the function of these principles of goodness is to alleviate a tendency toward suffering.
+In a very elemental way, the function of these principles is to alleviate a tendency toward suffering.

 When we’re engaged in work or duties or have to deal with different personalities in our living situations, we have an opportunity to bring to mind these principles of training and to incline ourselves toward that which is wholesome and skillful.
-It’s so easy to rationalize negativity, aversion, frustration and a sense of *Oh, woe is me,* and really miss the point that we always have an option to choose.
+It’s so easy to rationalize negativity, aversion, frustration, and a sense of *Oh, woe is me,* and really miss the point that we always have an option to choose.
 We can make an effort to keep exercising that option of choosing and inclining ourselves toward those principles of goodness.
 The pāramīs are ways of